Importing Users from Atlassian Jira

 The import process will log in to the database, not into Jira.

-- Click the 'Continue' button to import the users from your Jira instance into your Crowd directory.
+- Continue to import the users from your Jira instance into your Crowd directory.

-- The 'Results' screen will be displayed, showing how many users and groups have been imported into your Crowd directory.
+The results screen displays, showing how many users and groups have been imported into your Crowd directory.

 Screenshot: 'Import Jira Users'